varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 ### RowIsCurrent

 The `RowIsCurrent` defines the current row flag for data in timelines, such as for satellites.
 The `RowIsCurrent` is the definition for how the current row is defined and derived in the data.
 The default configuration does not include the `IsCurrent` flag in staging and persistent staging, only in Dimensions.

+The IsCurrent flag is an optional query helper attribute.
+It is used together with the `RowEndDate` attribute and it is possible to derive the `RowIsCurrent` value by interpreting the `RowEffectiveTo` attribute when available, or the latest `RowEffectiveFrom` date for the key when end dating is not used, in the query.

 #### Example